wakeful-sun/traffic-sign-classifier/README.md

     | 7.705513 	            | End of speed limit (80km/h)                   |
     | 3.749631 	            | Wild animals crossing                         |
     | 0.649604 	            | Speed limit (60km/h)                          |

----

-**Summary**

-This project gave me good understanding of how neural networks work and what they can be used for.
-Also I earned some knowledge about different neural network architectures and some new terminology.
-I got acquainted with TensorFlow framework, managed to configure my PC to run neural network operations on GPU.
-And finally I finished traffic sign classifier project.
-I understand that this project not going to survive real environment challenges, but it might be a good point to start from.